Reds vs. Marlins Player Props Betting Odds

-Spencer Steer and Luis Arraez are among the players with prop bets for the taking when the Cincinnati Reds and the Miami Marlins square off at Great American Ball Park on Tuesday (starting at 6:40 PM ET).
+Player props can be found for Spencer Steer and Luis Arraez, among others, when the Cincinnati Reds host the Miami Marlins at Great American Ball Park on Wednesday at 12:35 PM ET.

 Bet on this matchup or its props with BetMGM!